top of page

 After buying a ticket and while the music played, you would walk around in a circle where there were numbers taped to the floor.
 When the music stopped, they would choose a number out of a bag and that person would win a cake of their choosing.
 The cake that would most always be chosen first was Mama's Southern Pound Cake.

-This recipe has a pound of butter, 8 eggs (about a pound) and a pound of confectioner's sugar, so you know it has to be good.
+This recipe has a pound of butter, 8 eggs and a pound of confectioner's sugar, so you know it has to be good.
 This was her go-to recipe for many functions, including those at church and family reunions.

 Facts about this recipe from mom's kitchen:

 • Butter and milk were delivered from the Biltmore Dairy.
-The milk came in glass bottles (returnable) and the butter in one pound packages like it does now, although then it was just wrapped in waxed paper.
+The milk came in glass bottles (returnable) and the butter in one-pound packages like it does now, although it was wrapped in waxed paper.

-• She loved her Sunbeam Mixmaster and used it to combine all the ingredients of this cake recipe.
-Second only to the toaster, it was probably used more than anything else in her kitchen.
+• She loved her Sunbeam Mixmaster and used it to combine all the ingredients of this cake.
+Next to the toaster, it was probably more used than anything else in her kitchen.

 Ingredients